AutoDash/AutoDash/README.md

 cd AutoDash
 git submodule update --init --recursive
 ```
-Then install the required python packages
+Then install the required Python packages:
 ```bash
 pip3 install -r requirements.txt
 ```
-If the pip install fails, it may be becasue your version of pip is outdated, first try
+If the pip install fails, it may be becasue your version of pip is outdated, first try:
 ```bash
 pip3 install --upgrade pip
 ```
 to ensure newer versions of packages can be fetched by pip.

-NOTE: we recommend using a python [virtual environment](https://virtualenvwrapper.readthedocs.io/en/latest/) for installing the python dependencies so that the packages don't conflict with any other python projects.
+NOTE: we recommend using a Python [virtual environment](https://virtualenvwrapper.readthedocs.io/en/latest/) for installing the Python dependencies so that the packages don't conflict with any other Python projects.

 Now you can run the readonly configuration: